frizensami/frizensami.github.io/_posts/2022-05-27-bloodstocks.markdown

 I then heard about [Datascape Singapore](https://github.com/datascapesg/){:target="\_blank" rel="noopener"}, a project to save Singapore-related data into ["Flat Data" files on GitHub](https://next.github.com/projects/flat-data){:target="\_blank" rel="noopener"}.
 I used the same code from the Telegram bot to scrape and **save the blood stock data daily**, from 14th June 2021 onward, into [this repository](https://github.com/datascapesg/red-cross-blood-stocks){:target="\_blank" rel="noopener"} (see `blood-stocks.json` for the latest scraped data).

 ## Where do I get exact blood stock levels?

+<span style="color:red"> The Red Cross website was redesigned so the technique I use has changed.
+Howver, this post is not yet updated with that information.
+This section is outdated, but hopefully still interesting. </span>

 This is where the (maybe) comes from.
 There is no official API or data source that I am aware of, so scraping is the only option.
 The Red Cross reports blood stock levels like this on their website: